SirRender00/texasholdem/README.md

 - Ability to create a copy of the TexasHoldEm object You can do a simple ```deepcopy()``` or ```copy()``` of a TexasHoldEm object.
 It will give you another TexasHoldEm with the exact game state.
+  Or you can also use copy() method which will construct a copy of the game state.
+- Added available actions printing in the TextGUI.